The best things to buy in Thailand

 Tip: On a budget?
 Jim Thompson silk products top our Thai wish-list, but there’s plenty of ‘looks silky-ish’ stuff available at market stalls, beach vendors and even Tesco.
 Choose between cushion covers, table mats and runners, bedspreads, etc.

-I’d stop short of buying fake footwear – it’s not much fun to get stranded barefoot because your cheap flip-flops died.
+Fakes: I'd stop short of buying fake footwear – it's not much fun to get stranded barefoot because your cheap flip-flops died.
 Which they will, in 3 days or less.
+(Same goes for fake sunglasses – Extra-strength Thai sunshine vs your sweet little eyeballs?
+Buy a quality pair).

 4. Thai carvings